Ralo93/CustomerAnalyticsDashboard/README.md

 ## System Architecture
 ## Overview
-This document describes the architecture of our data processing and visualization system.
-The system consists of multiple components that work together to process, store, and visualize data.
+This document describes the architecture of my data processing and visualization system.
+The system consists of multiple components that work together to process, store, and visualize data from the sales environment.

 ## Architecture Diagram